colinxr/contempo_rsvp/readme.md

 ## Tests

-Make sure the event is functions as inteded with these manual test
+Make sure the event is functioning as intended with these manual test

 #### 1. Match: Single RSVP and Guest RSVPs
 - Are Match RSVPs functioning correctly?
 Added the the main dbTable, sent the appropriate email?